Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. User
 1. System
 ### Preconditions
-1. The client needs to be in conneciton with the website server or application
+* The client/user needs to be in connection with the website server or application
+* The client/user needs to be correctly authenticated or logged in
-1. User needs to have flash cards
+* User needs to have flash cards
 ### Triggers
 * User clicks on the share button while on their flash cards
 ### Primary Sequences